Sequence 5: 19th-Century British & American Lit.

 Assignments

-- attendance mandatory: attendance in this class is non-negotiable.
-Your absence negatively impacts not only yourself, but those who could benefit from your unique perspective.
+- attendance: attendance is important.
+An absence negatively impacts not only the individual student, but others who could benefit from their unique perspective.
 You have one free absence.
-Your second absence will cut 1 pt from your final grade, your third absence will cut 3 more pts from your final grade, your fourth absence will cut 5 more pts from your final grade, etc. In other words, 3 absences will remove 4 pts from your final grade, while 5 absences will remove 16 pts from your final grade, etc. Please note that excused absences require a doctor's note for severe illness, along with contact information for the physician.
+Your second absence will cut 1 pt from your final grade, your third absence will cut 3 more pts, your fourth absence will cut 5 more pts from your final grade, etc. In other words, four absences creates a nine-point deduction.

 - participation & class

-discussion (9%--3 grades of 3% each, awarded at 3 and 6 and 10 weeks).
-Students most commonly earn 2-25-2.5 pts.
+discussion (20 pts , 4 scores of 5 pts each--awarded after weeks 3, 5,5, 8, and 10); students most commonly earn 4-4.25 pts.
 Lower scores will be given to those who rarely contribute to discussion, and higher scores awarded to those who consistently:

 - contribute thoughtful, organized reflections to class discussion and group activities